MrSuicideParrot/hassio-speedtest-addon/README.md

 	* Click on **Repositories**
 	* You'll see a prompt called "Manage add-on repositories", you should put your repository's url (https://github.com/MrSuicideParrot/hassio-speedtest-addon) in the field **Add**.
 5. Install the SpeedTest addon.
 6. Create an automation that runs this addon as often as you want.
+Use the action service `hassio.addon_start` to start the addon `6b87c29e_speedtest_addon`.

 ## Configuration